Maria Valtorta: Settling in Viareggio

 In October 1924, when Maria was 27 years old, the Valtorta family moved from Florence to Viareggio, on the coast of the Mediterranean, as part of her father's final retirement.
 Over time, Maria's back injury affected her health in a progressive manner, and the last day she was able to leave her house on her own, given her high level of fatigue, was 4 January 1933.
 From 1 April 1934 she was no longer able to leave her bed at all.

 In 1935, a year after she was bed-ridden, Martha Diciotti began to care for her.
 Valtorta's father died in 1935 and her mother in 1943, after which she was mostly alone in the house, with Martha Diciotti taking care of her to the end of her life.
-After 1941, except for a brief wartime evacuation to Sant’ Andrea di Compito in Lucca, from April to December 1944, during the Second World War, Valtorta's life was spent in her bed at her house in Via Antonio Fratti in Viareggio.
+After 1941, except for a brief wartime evacuation to Sant'Andrea di Compito in Lucca, from April to December 1944, during the Second World War, Valtorta's life was spent in her bed at her house in Via Antonio Fratti in Viareggio.

-In 1942, Valtorta was visited by Fr.
-Migliorini of the Servants of Mary, who became her spiritual director and suggested to her to write her autobiography, which she completed before starting her other writings in 1943.
+In 1942, Valtorta was visited by Romualdo Migliorini, then a priest of the Servants of Mary and later a bishop.
+He became her spiritual director and suggested she write her autobiography, which she completed in 1943.

 In her autobiography Valtorta wrote that both in Florence and Viareggio, she had deep religious experiences which transformed her life.
 In 1925, soon after moving to Viareggio, she was influenced by the autobiography of Thérèse de Lisieux, and made a vow to offer herself to God as a victim soul and to renew that offer each day.